gabriel-alves-p/noughts-n-crosses/README.md

 ### Defects of Note
 Some defects are more pesky than others.
 Highlight 3-5 of the bugs that drove you the most nuts and how you finally ended up resolving them.

-### Outstanding Defects
-It's ok to not resolve all the defects you found.
-If you know of something that isn't quite right, list it out and explain why you chose not to resolve it.

 ## Deployment